dtoczala/watson-landing-page/docs/bluemix_tipstricks.md

   - **Resolution:**
     1. Submit a Bluemix support ticket to delete the trial account.
 Make sure that you understand that **any data in that trial account will be lost!**
     1. Even though the Bluemix trial account is deleted, you can still log into bluemix using your id and then work under the corporate Bluemix account.
+  - **Work Around:**
+    1. Log into Bluemix using your account
+    1. Close the pop-up message you get
+    1. On top of the Bluemix console, click on your account and switch to the account of your organization (which is validated with subscription or paygo).
+You should be able to do this, since you can access that account.